rayiner/portfolio/README.md

 ## Open Dylan (opendylan)

 Open Dylan as an implementation of the Dylan language developed as a commercial project and open-sourced in 2004.
-I fixed-up the C backend, which had been unused for some time, ported it to Mac OS X (i386 and PowerPC), and fixed certain bugs.
-The directory contains several of my patches to the project.
+The directory contains several of my patches to the project:

+- Fixing up the C backend, which had not been used for some time
+- Porting the system, with the C backend, to Mac OS X (x86 and PPC)
+- Fixing certain bugs in the C-FFI

 The changes in the patches are mine, but the system as a whole was not written by me.

 ## Rotor blade design (rotor)